thulab/iot-benchmark/docs/DifferentTestMode.md

-## 1. Different operation modes of iot-benchmark
+## 1. Different operation modes of IoT Benchmark

 Again, before you start any new test case, you need to confirm whether the configuration information in the configuration file ```config.properties``` meets your expectations.